smartcontractkit/usechainlinkfunctions/_posts/ustreasury-floating-rate.md

 ---
 title: 'Get US Treasury Yield of specified maturity and interval'
-summary: 'This example shows how to return the daily, weekly, and monthly US treasury yield of a given maturity timeline'
+summary: 'This example shows how to return the daily, weekly, and monthly US treasury yield of a given maturity timeline from the Alphavantage API.
+Result is expected to be in percentage.'
 date: '2023-04-05'
 author:
   name: Justin Gnoh